 What it is: This independent theater has been bringing underground art to the forefront of the city’s culture for over 40 years.

 Why go: It’s the place to catch the next great Canadian playwright before s/he makes it big in Hollywood.
 The space also hosts plays during lunch hour, starting at noon—the perfect break from work, if you ask us.

-What it is: This quirky nightclub is a city classic for its wide range of programming, which includes open mics, standup comedy, concerts by local acts and punk rock bingo.
+What it is: This quirky nightclub is a city classic for its wide range of programming.
+Yep we're talking a whole host of events from open mics, standup comedy, concerts by local acts and punk rock bingo.